vpasias/kubeadm-ha-stacked-vagrant/v2/README.md

 Run vagrant up and wait for the cluster to be set up (change MASTER_COUNT to 3 to run a ha cluster).

-To use kubectl on the master node, run:
+To use kubectl on the master1 node, run:

-vagrant ssh master # use master1 if you are running ha cluster
+vagrant ssh master1

 mkdir -p $HOME/.kube && sudo cp -Rf /etc/kubernetes/admin.conf $HOME/.kube/config && sudo chown $(id -u):$(id -g) $HOME/.kube/config